 Pamela is a digital anthropologist who consults, speaks, and writes about our emotional connection with technology.

 She specializes in emotional intelligence, design for humanity, and technology and well-being.
 For the past several years, she has been conducting research about how technology impacts our personal sense of happiness and collective well-being.
 Pamela has written about ways to design for happiness and her deck, The Science of Happy Design, touched a wide audience.
-She is writing currently writing a book, Designing for Happiness, coming out in late 2016.
+Her research on technology and wellbeing has been featured on CBC's Spark, Slate, and Quartz.
+She is writing currently writing a book, Designing for Happiness, coming out in fall 2017.

 As both a parent and a researcher, she is fascinated with Gen Z and teens and tweens approach to using technology.
 Living with algorithms is her latest area of research.
 Her piece, 6 Myths of Data-Driven Design was featured in Mashable.
 Her e-book Data-Informed Product Design is available through O’Reilly.

-Pamela has spoken at SxSW Interactive, Google Creative Labs, and PUSH and given keynotes at Collision, Big Design, and The Future of the Web.
+Pamela is a TEDx speaker and has spoken at SxSW Interactive, Web Summit, Google Creative Labs, and PUSH and given keynotes at Collision, Big Design, and The Future of the Web.
 Her speaking schedule is on Lanyrd.

-She has taught at the Stanford d.School, ASU’s Center for Science and the Imagination, and Parsons.
-She also leads popular workshops in emotional design and how to design for happiness for conferences and organizations.
+She teaches at Pratt School of Information in NYC and has lectured at the Stanford d.School, ASU’s Center for Science and the Imagination, and Parsons.
+She serves on an international committee to develop IEEE standard 7000 for ethically aligned AI.
+She also leads popular workshops in emotionally intelligent technology and AI, personalization algorithms, and how to design for happiness for conferences and organizations.